landtax2/Zeropoint-Search/README.md

 # Zeropoint-Search

-Setup guide for the frontend:
+Manual setup guide for the frontend.
+Hopefull this wont be needed once I have everything running in a docker stack.

 1. Setup postgres database.
 Create a database called "zps" and a user called "zps_user".
 You can use this docker compose to quickly do this, or do it the hard way by installing and configuring postgres manually: